-Even with the advent of DNA and other forensic technologies, latent fingerprints continue to be one of the single most important methods for biometric identification and criminal investigation.
-During this course, participants will receive information, techniques, and methods for processing latent fingerprints.
+Even with the advent of DNA and other forensic technologies, fingerprints continue to be one of the single most important methods for biometric identification and criminal investigation.
+During this course, participants will receive information and learn techniques and methods for processing latent fingerprints.
 Students will learn how to enhance visible fingerprints from crime scenes, as well as from physical evidence.
 Course instruction is through lecture and practical laboratory application.

 This course meets Texas Commission on Law Enforcement (TCOLE) requirements Texas Forensic Science Academy Latent Print Processing Course #40055.